AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingPricingMaximizationEnsembleModel.md

 ```

-Once you receive the predicted label vector, you can select desired price by doing this:
+Once you receive the predicted label vector, you can select the desired price by doing this:

 ```lua